 It's rare, but not impossible, that your encryption key has been destroyed.
-If this is the case, and you want to re-encrypt your data, you have some options.
+If so, and you want to decrypt your data, you have some options.

-- Re-import the destroyed key from a backup, then ask Salesforce support to synchronize your data with your encryption policy. - Delete all the data that was encrypted with the destroyed key, then ask Salesforce support to synchronize your data. - Ask Salesforce support to overwrite all the data that was encrypted with the destroyed key, using characters such as "?????", and synchronize your data.
+- Reimport the destroyed key from a backup, then ask Salesforce support to synchronize your data with your encryption policy. - Delete all the data that was encrypted with the destroyed key, then ask Salesforce support to synchronize your data. - Ask Salesforce support to overwrite all the data that was encrypted with the destroyed key, using characters such as "?????", and synchronize your data.

-If Salesforce support re-encrypts your data with a new key, any data that was encrypted with the destroyed key is skipped.
+Note: If Salesforce support re-encrypts your data with a new key, any data that was encrypted with the destroyed key is skipped.
 When you disable encryption for files that were encrypted with a key that's been destroyed, the files don't automatically go away.
 You can ask Salesforce support to delete the files.